HP Color LaserJet Pro M254dw Review

 The M254dw again shared the top score in this metric with the MFP M281fdw, both models earning a 9 out of 10.
 This was high praise in a metric where scores fell as low as 4.

 The major reason for this high score was the M254dw's touchscreen control panel.
-This allows for easy navigation of printing functions and simple entry of things like wifi passwords, and offers a useful platform from which to troubleshoot when the need arises.
-It also grants full and easy access to HP's bevy of online printing apps, which facilitate things like printing stamps from a stamps.com account, printing grocery or check lists, and printing pages of tic-tac-toe games.
+This allows for easy navigation of printing functions and simple entry of things like WiFi passwords, and offers a useful platform from which to troubleshoot when the need arises.
+It also grants full and easy access to HP's bevy of online printing apps, which facilitate things like printing stamps from a stamps.com account, printing grocery or checklists, and printing pages of tic-tac-toe games.
 Setup was a breeze, we had the printer churning out pages within 10 minutes of opening up the box.
-It was also straightforward to link the HP ePrint and and print directly from a mobile device.
+It was also straightforward to link the HP ePrint and print directly from a mobile device.
 To top it all off a USB port on the top of the printer lets you quickly print directly from a flash drive.

-The M254dw earned a 6 out of 10 in our photos and graphic quality testing.
+The M254dw earned a 6 out of 10 in our photos and graphics quality testing.
 This is quite a respectable score for a laser in a metric where scores ranged from 2 to 7.

 The M254dw's speed garnered a score of 7 out of 10 in our printing speed testing, an above average score in a metric where scores ranged from 3 to 9.

 In our single-sided black and white text speed test, the cornerstone of our speed testing, the M254dw was able to rip off 15 pages a minute.
 Printing duplex that figure shrunk to 10 pages a minute, On both counts the M254dw was quite good for a printer that is also capable of producing high quality graphics.
-In fact, to get an upgrade in speed you'd have to move to a specialized monochrome machine like the M402n, which can get you 25 pages a minute but lacks color, decent graphics, and wifi connectivity.
+In fact, to get an upgrade in speed you'd have to move to a specialized monochrome machine like the M402n, which can get you 25 pages a minute but lacks color, decent graphics, and WiFi connectivity.

 With a list price of $300 the M254dw is priced slightly above average for a single function printer.
 However, like most printers, you can find it online for much less than its list price.
 At the time of this writing we've seen it priced as low as $200.
 Due to its high performance we feel the M254dw is a decent value at its list price, and a great deal if you can find it for less.
 If you don't think you'll use the color printing capabilities and don't mind using a wired connection, then the HP M402n would be a slightly better value.

-The M254dw is a high performing, single function printer.
+The M254dw is a high performing, single-function printer.
 Its perfect for those that want a high quality printing option and already have or don't need a scanner.

 — Max Mutter and Steven Tata